vavere/xml2js-parser/README.md

 Parsing multiple files
 ----------------------

-If you want to parse multiple files, you can call `reset()` on your parser object.
+If you want to parse multiple files, you can call `reset()` after each object.

 Processing attribute, tag names and values
 ------------------------------------------